They don’t talktalk together and they certainly don’t play together like a team

 They have decided that if you (their customer) accept their default settings regarding internet security, then you will not be able to download the Teamviewer software.
 Now, I don’t know if this also affects any other software that works in the same way as Teamviewer (Logmein, for example) but I wouldn’t be surprised.

-Why would they do this if Teamviewer is legitimate software?
+Why would TalkTalk block Teamviewer if it is legitimate software?

 As everybody knows, there are an awful lot of criminal scumbags out there who have realised that scamming other internet users can be an easy way to earn a dishonest pound.
 These scams can take many forms and most of us are familiar with many of them.
 One example is the email that purports to come from a friend who has been mugged in Spain and needs urgent financial help.